peter-leonov/ngx_http_js_module/README.markdown

 Nginx.Cookies
 =============

 This class is just a fast and lightweight wrapper for cookies in nginx.
-It does not parse `Cookie` hader only search trough it if we read a property.
+It does not parse `Cookie` header only search trough it if we read a property.
 This way of access to the cookies is not very fast if we have to read many values many times.
 Cookie names can not be enumerated.
 If you need a full-featured cookie management experience you may just parse the `Cookie` header and store its data in a simple object.

 In short use this class if you want to do only few lookups and go.